“Huh?” Does this sound familiar

 deficiencies should also be examined for cochlear

 function.
-(2) Gormish Chiropractic & Rehabilitation suggests starting with a look at your vitamin levels!
+(2) Gormish Chiropractic & Rehabilitation proposes starting with a look at your vitamin levels!

 HEARING LOSS IN CHILDREN